tc39/notes/es6/2014-04/apr-9.md

 AWB: (continuing) I'd feel more confident if more committee members reviewed the spec for correctness.

-RWS: What is the purpose of the reviewer role, in this stage?
+RWN: What is the purpose of the reviewer role, in this stage?
 I assumed it was for the mechanics, not the feature itself.
 I'm confident we can work through the existing concerns.

 YK: I think that practitioners need to be given an opportunity to review in real use

-RWS: This should be done much earlier in the process.
+RWN: This should be done much earlier in the process.

 JH: How long is needed to feel comfortable with this?